poanetwork/token-wizard/README.md

 _Attention_!

-Please read instruction before you'll start to create crowdsales using ICO Wizard.
+Please, read instruction before you'll start to create crowdsales using ICO Wizard.
 Consider to deploy on the Mainnet _after_ testing on Kovan testnet.

 - [ICO Wizard DApp](#ico-wizard-dapp)
   * [Introduction](#introduction)